Faculty of Communication

 Faculty E-mail: secretary-foc@ciu.edu.tr

-Head of Department: Prof. Dr. Aytekin İŞMAN
+Head of Department: Assoc.
+Prof. Dr. Dilan ÇİFTÇİ

 Head of Department E-mail: dciftci@ciu.edu.tr